 - A computer or mobile device

-Third, you'll need a microphone and a camera.
-While your built-in equipment will work just fine, we recommend investing in an external mic and camera to give your stream a professional look and feel.
+While your built-in equipment will work just fine, we recommend investing in an external microphone or camera to give your stream a professional look and feel.
 Logitech has a great variety of webcams, and we absolutely love Blue Yeti microphones.

 2. Creating an Account

-Now that you have your streaming setup squared away, create an account with Melon by logging in with your existing Google/YouTube, Facebook, LinkedIn, or Twitch account.
-There is no concept of a Melon-specific account because we wanted to make it as easy as possible for you to log in.
+Now that you have your streaming setup squared away, create an account with Melon by logging in with your existing Google/YouTube, Facebook, LinkedIn, or Twitch account or by entering your email instead.
+To get started visit our homepage at, Melonapp.com!

 A quick heads up for folks making a YouTube account for the first time.
-YouTube requires you to wait for 24 hours to verify your account.
-If you plan to stream to YouTube, please plan to sign-up 24 hours before your stream.
-Facebook and Twitch do not have this requirement.
+YouTube requires 24 hours to verify your account.
+If you plan to stream to YouTube, please plan accordingly before your stream.

 3. Enabling Mic + Camera Access

 Once logged in, please make sure you enable access to the microphone and camera.
-If the camera is not showing up, please click on the little lock at the left of the address bar near https, click “Settings” and ensure that you have granted access to the camera and microphone.
-If the camera is not showing up, please try clearing the cache and refreshing the Melon landing page.
-There are some nuances with a few browsers, such as an older version of Microsoft Edge.
-If you are stuck, please email our support team or check out our other support guides.
+If the camera is not showing up, please click on the little lock icon found on the left of your browser's address bar.
+Click Settings to check that you granted access to your camera and microphone.
+If the camera is not showing up, please try clearing your cache through your browser privacy settings and refresh your page.

 4. Choosing Your Sources